harristom/cinematheqular/README.md

 ## Features

-* Adds short plot summaries to the programme page
+* Adds short plot summaries to the programme page (English only)
 * Adds Rotten Tomatoes ratings to the programme
 * Removes the language "badges" from the programme (they are never correct)
+* Adds rating and English plot summary to the event's detail page

 ## Install